WatchCatHQ/watchcat-javascript/packages/vue/README.md

 To translate a stack trace from bundled code to its original position and obtain meaningful information, you need to provide source maps (see https://web.dev/source-maps/).

 First, ensure that source maps are generated during the build phase.
 In your build directory, there should be a file ending with `.map`.
-For example, for a React build, the output looks like this:
+For example, for a Vue build, the output looks like this:

 ```shell
 main.c1411ba0.js